-3. A claim must be filed not later than two years after the crime, discovery of the occurrence of the crime, or two years after the death of the victim as a result of the crime, or two years after the discovery and identification of the body of a murder victim.
+3. For crimes occurring prior to 9/8/2022, a claim must be filed not later than two years after the crime, discovery of the occurrence of the crime, or two years after the death of the victim as a result of the crime, or two years after the discovery and identification of the body of a murder victim.
 (Exceptions exist if the victim is a child.
 See Below)

-Example: A home was destroyed by fire in May, 2010.
-The local police conducted an investigation at the time but it was not until November 2011 that a state police fire marshal determined the fire to be arson.
-The victim has two years from November 2011, the date it was discovered that a crime occurred, to file a claim.
+Example: A home was destroyed by fire in May, 2020.
+The local police conducted an investigation at the time but it was not until June 2022 that a state police fire marshal determined the fire to be arson.
+The victim has two years from June 2022, the date it was discovered that a crime occurred, to file a claim.